deletehead/the_hax/retail_store_methodology.md

 ## LAN Testing
 - Note the subnets, etc. for scoping information
 - Connect an unauthorized new device on each network switch or hub and test for (a) accessibility to network and (b) DHCP addresses being provided
 - If Wireless is in use, attempt to obtain the pre-shared key and connect to the network.
+Record/document SSIDs and verify which ones are owned by target corp.
   - WEP is an autofail.
 Crack it with extreme prejudice.
   - WPS is also an auutofail.
 Crack it.
 - Complete standard Network & OS tests of back-office and manager systems.
 Remember, you're looking for PAN.